 ^{8 |} Revised Guidance issued under section 182 of the Licensing Act 2003

-2.14 Public safety may include the safety of performers appearing at any premises, but does not extend to the prevention of injury from participation in a boxing or wrestling entertainment.
+- those premises should be. - 2.14 Public safety may include the safety of performers appearing at any premises, but does not extend to the prevention of injury from participation in a boxing or wrestling entertainment.

 Public nuisance